nodeRAIN/bash/README.md

 4. wait a few minutes!

-Script work on Ubuntu 12.10 X64 Server
+Script tested on Ubuntu 12.10 X64 Server

+## Create your first nodejs app with noderain bash

+1. create new app with bash

+   `noderain create`

+2. add remote link on your git repository to the server

+   `git remote add deploy ssh://your.static.ip/home/noderain-repo/name.app

+3. push your code!

+   git push deploy

+`